tonggehuang/WavetronixDataAggHDFS/README.md

 Code for processing the data collected by Wavetronix Roadway Sensors with a brief data quality indicator.

-Reference code for data processing for future needed from other reasearch projects.
+Reference data processing code for future needed from other reasearch projects.

 ## Scheme of raw WAVETRONIX data stored in INTRANS HDFS